thomaseizinger/comit.network/docs/comit-protocol/comit-protocol-stack.md

 ## COMIT Communication Protocols

-The communication protocols of COMIT is are used to exchange information between parties prior to the execution of a [swap](../core-concepts/atomic-swap-htlc.md).
+The communication protocols of COMIT are used to exchange information between parties prior to the execution of a [swap](../core-concepts/atomic-swap-htlc.md).

 The communication protocols in [cnd](#comit-network-daemon-cnd) are based on [libp2p](https://libp2p.io/).